in28minutes/in28minutes.com/_posts/2017-11-18-JavaWebApplicationStepByStep-JSP-Servlets.md

 ### Step 01 : Up and running with a Web Application in Tomcat

-In this step, we will quickly setup a running web application.
+In this step, we will quickly setup a running web application and run it in tomcat.

-> Tip : This is one of the few steps where you copy code in!
-We would want to ensure that you have a running web application without any mistakes.
+> Tip : This is one of the rare steps where we copy code in!
+We want to ensure that you have a running web application without any mistakes.
+We will understand every line of code in the next 2 steps.

-You can run the project using Run as > Maven build > tomcat7:run.
+Create a Simple Maven Project and copy the three files in.

 You can copy code from
 - [Step 01 on Github Repository](https://github.com/in28minutes/JavaWebApplicationStepByStep/blob/master/Step01.md)

+You can run the project using Run as > Maven build > tomcat7:run.

 \pom.xml